Culture of Bengal: Sports

 The Nouka Baich is a Bengali boat racing competition which takes place during and after the rainy season when much of the land goes under water.
 The long canoes were referred to as khel nao (meaning playing boats) and the use of cymbals to accompany the singing was common.
 Different types of boats are used in different parts of Bengal.
 Horse racing was patronised most notably by the Dighapatia Rajas in Natore, and their Chalanbeel Horse Races have continued to take place annually for centuries.

-Cricketer Shakib Al Hasan is currently crowned the world's best all-rounder in all formats for ODI cricket, and one of the greatest of all times.
+Cricketer Shakib Al Hasan is currently crowned the world's one of the best all-rounders in all formats, and one of the greatest of all times.

 The oldest native football clubs of Bengal was Mohun Bagan A.C., which was founded in 1889, and Mohammedan SC, founded in 1891.
 Mohun Bagan's first major victory was in 1911, when the team defeated an English club known as the Yorkshire Regiment to win the IFA Shield.
 Since then, more and more clubs emerged in West Bengal, such as Mohun Bagan's main rival East Bengal FC, a team of East Bengali Hindus who had migrated to West Bengal following the 1947 Partition of India.
 The rivalry also portrayed the societal problems at that time as many of the Mohun Bagan fans were Ghotis who hated the East Bengali immigrants, though Hindu.
 Mohammed Salim of Calcutta became the first South Asian to play for a European football club in 1936.
 In his two appearances for Celtic F.C., he played the entire matches barefoot and scored several goals.
 In 2015, Hamza Choudhury became the first Bengali to play in the Premier League and is predicted to be the first British Asian to play for the England national football team.